uclaacm/teach-la-go-backend/README.md

 ./teach-la-go-backend

 ```
-If you try running the server at this point (with `./teach-la-go-backend`), you'll probably get a message like this: `could not find firebase config file!
-Did you set your CFGPATH variable? stat : no such file or directory`.
-To **run** the project, one needs to be able to interact with the TeachLA Firebase through service account credentials (usually a single JSON file).
+If you try running the server at this point (with `./teach-la-go-backend`), you'll probably get a message like this: `...no $PORT environment variable provided.`.
+To **run** the project, one needs to set the port to run the backend on and have the ability to interact with the TeachLA Firebase through service account credentials, which are provided via the `$TLACFG` environment variable.
 These can be obtained during a TeachLA dev team meeting, or by messaging the #go-backend channel on the TLA Slack.

-Once acquired, save the JSON file in the root directory. **It is recommended that you chnage the file extension to `.env` so `gitignore` will prevent it from being accidentally uploaded to the public repo**.
-Once you have done that, specify the location of your credentials by setting the environment variable `$CFGPATH`:
+Once acquired, set the variables:

 ```
+export PORT=8081
-export CFGPATH=/path/to/creds.json
+export TLACFG='my secret stuff'
 ```

+**It is recommended that you put these commands in a `*.env` file to avoid having to run these manually.** To set your environment variables through the file, simply run `source MYFILENAME.env`.

 You can now run the server you built!